 MWC Barcelona — March 2-5, 2026

-The Mobile World Congress in Barcelona remains the world’s largest event dedicated to mobile technology and connectivity.
-The 2026 edition looks set to be massive, with figures confirming the growth trend: 109,000 expected attendees from 205 countries, over 3,000 exhibitors and hundreds of world-class keynote speakers.
+The Mobile World Congress in Barcelona remains the world's largest event dedicated to mobile technology and connectivity.
+The 2026 edition promises to be a major one, with numbers confirming the growth trend: 109,000 attendees expected from 205 countries, more than 3,000 exhibitors and hundreds of world-class keynote speakers.

-For digital marketing professionals, MWC is essential for understanding the evolution of mobile advertising, 5G-powered marketing and new consumer interaction platforms.
-The 2026 focus areas include generative artificial intelligence, augmented reality for retail and digital twins for experiential marketing.
+For digital marketing professionals, MWC is essential to understand the evolution of mobile advertising, 5G applied to marketing and new consumer interaction platforms.
+The 2026 focus includes generative artificial intelligence, augmented reality for retail and digital twins for experiential marketing.

 SXSW Austin — March 12-18, 2026

-South by Southwest has been the meeting point for technology, culture, music and creativity for decades.
-With over 161,000 attendees in recent editions, SXSW serves as the global barometer for emerging trends.
-For communication and PR professionals, the sessions on storytelling, the influencer economy and purpose-driven marketing are among the most relevant.
+For decades, South by Southwest has been the meeting point of technology, culture, music and creativity.
+With more than 161,000 historical attendees in recent editions, SXSW is a global barometer of emerging trends.
+For communication and PR professionals, sessions dedicated to storytelling, the influencer economy and purpose-driven marketing are among the most relevant.

-The 2026 edition devotes significant space to AI-powered creativity and the ethical implications of automation in content production — topics that every marketing and communication professional should be tracking.
+The 2026 edition devotes ample space to AI-powered creativity and the ethical implications of automation in content production, topics every marketing and communication professional should be on top of.

 Milano Marketing Festival — March 24-26, 2026

-The Milano Marketing Festival, hosted at Class Agorà, is Italy’s most important first-quarter event for strategic marketing professionals.
-The 2026 theme, “Visions of the Unexpected”, explores how technological innovation, new consumer behaviors and geopolitical dynamics are rewriting the rules of the game.
+The Milano Marketing Festival, hosted at Class Agorà, is the most important Italian appointment of Q1 for strategic marketing professionals.
+The theme of the 2026 edition, "Visions of the Unexpected," explores how technological innovation, new consumer behaviors and geopolitical dynamics are redefining the rules of the game.

-The festival features workshops, roundtables and keynote sessions with international speakers, offering a unique mix of strategic inspiration and hands-on application.
-According to the organizers, attendance has been growing steadily at 15–20% year over year.
+The festival is organized around workshops, round tables and keynote sessions with internationally recognized speakers, offering a unique mix of strategic inspiration and practical applications.
+According to the organizers, attendance has been growing steadily by 15-20% year over year.

 Q2 2026 (April - June): OMR, AI Week, Netcomm, Cannes Lions and WMF

-The second quarter concentrates the greatest number of top-tier events, both in Italy and across Europe.
-This is the period when marketing budgets are allocated most aggressively and companies seek inspiration and partnerships for the second half of the year.
+The second quarter concentrates the largest number of flagship events, both in Italy and across Europe.
+It is the period when marketing budgets are allocated most aggressively and companies look for inspiration and partnerships for the second half of the year.

 OMR Festival Hamburg — May 5-6, 2026

 The Online Marketing Rockstars Festival in Hamburg has become the largest European event dedicated to digital marketing.
-The 2026 figures are impressive: 67,000 expected visitors, over 1,000 exhibitors and more than 800 speakers.
-The unique atmosphere — half conference, half festival — attracts both senior marketers and young talent.
+The numbers for the 2026 edition are impressive: 67,000 visitors expected, over 1,000 exhibitors and more than 800 speakers.
+Its unique atmosphere, halfway between conference and festival, attracts both senior marketers and young talent.

-Key topics include: performance marketing in the cookieless era, retail media, the creator economy and artificial intelligence applied to advertising.
-According to Statista (2026), the European digital advertising market will reach €142 billion by year-end, and OMR is where its strategies are discussed.
+Key topics include: performance marketing in the cookieless era, retail media, creator economy and AI applied to advertising.
+According to Statista (2026), the European digital advertising market will reach €142 billion by year-end, and OMR is where the strategies to drive it are discussed.

-AI Week takes place at Fiera Milano Rho and is Italy’s main event dedicated to artificial intelligence and its business applications.
-The 2026 numbers are record-breaking: 25,000+ visitors, over 250 exhibitors and more than 700 speakers including researchers, startup CEOs and corporate executives.
+The AI Week takes place at Fiera Milano Rho and is the leading Italian event dedicated to artificial intelligence and its business applications.
+Expected numbers for 2026 are record-breaking: 25,000+ visitors, over 250 exhibitors and more than 700 speakers, including researchers, startup CEOs and senior executives of large companies.

-For marketing professionals, AI Week is the ideal place to explore real-world AI applications in the sector: from automated content generation to campaign personalization, from predictive consumer-behavior analysis to media-buying optimization.
-According to McKinsey (2026), 72% of companies worldwide have adopted at least one AI solution, with marketing among the departments with the highest adoption rate.
+For marketing professionals, AI Week is the ideal venue to explore concrete AI applications in the sector: from automated content generation to campaign personalization, from predictive analytics on consumer behavior to media buying optimization.
+According to McKinsey (2026), 72% of companies worldwide have adopted at least one AI solution, with marketing among the departments with the highest adoption.

-The Netcomm Forum is Italy’s benchmark event for e-commerce and retail digital transformation.
-With over 30,000 registered attendees, more than 316 exhibitors and 437 speakers, it is an essential meeting point for anyone working in digital commerce and omnichannel marketing.
+The Netcomm Forum is the benchmark Italian event for e-commerce and retail digital transformation.
+With over 30,000 registered accesses, more than 316 exhibitors and 437 speakers, it is an essential meeting point for those working in digital commerce and omnichannel marketing.

-Central themes of the 2026 edition include: social commerce, live shopping, B2B marketplaces, logistics sustainability and AI for customer experience.
+Key topics of the 2026 edition include: social commerce, live shopping, B2B marketplaces, sustainability in logistics and AI for customer experience.
 The Netcomm Forum also features a dedicated area for startups and innovative SMEs.

 Cannes Lions International Festival of Creativity — June 2026

-Cannes Lions remains the world’s most prestigious advertising creativity festival.
+The Cannes Lions remains the world's most prestigious festival of advertising creativity.
 For communication and PR professionals, winning or being shortlisted at Cannes is a mark of global excellence.
-The festival attracts over 15,000 delegates from more than 100 countries each year and presents awards in 30 categories.
+Each year the festival attracts more than 15,000 delegates from over 100 countries and presents awards in 30 categories.

-The 2026 edition is expected to be especially interesting thanks to the new AI-enhanced creativity category and the increasingly heated debate about the boundary between human and generative creativity.
+The 2026 edition looks particularly interesting thanks to the new category dedicated to AI-enhanced creativity and the increasingly heated debate on the boundary between human and generative creativity.

 WMF — We Make Future, Rimini — June 2026

-WMF (formerly Web Marketing Festival) is Italy’s largest digital innovation festival.
-Hosted at the Rimini Exhibition Centre, the event combines conferences, workshops, an expo area and a startup competition.
-Over time, WMF has evolved from a vertical web-marketing event into a cross-cutting platform covering AI, sustainability, space economy and digital health.
+The WMF (formerly Web Marketing Festival) is the largest Italian festival on digital innovation.
+Hosted at the Rimini fairground, the event combines conferences, workshops, an expo area and a startup competition.
+Over time WMF has evolved from a vertical web-marketing event into a cross-cutting platform covering AI, sustainability, space economy and digital health.

-For marketers, the tracks on SEO, advertising, social media, content marketing and data analytics remain among the most attended.
-The 2026 edition also includes a special focus on the European AI Act regulation and its implications for marketing.
+For marketers, tracks dedicated to SEO, advertising, social media, content marketing and data analytics remain among the most followed.
+The 2026 edition also features a special focus on the European AI Act regulation and its implications for marketing, including for those running campaigns with creators: see our guide on influencer marketing for companies.

 Q3 2026 (July - September): DMEXCO and Festival della Comunicazione

-The Festival della Comunicazione in Camogli is a unique cultural event in the Italian landscape.
-It explores the theme of communication in all its forms — from journalism to advertising, from narrative to scientific outreach.
-Hosted in the scenic setting of this Ligurian seaside town, the festival attracts a diverse audience of professionals, students and enthusiasts.
+The Festival della Comunicazione in Camogli is a unique cultural event on the Italian scene, exploring communication in all its forms: from journalism to advertising, from narrative to scientific outreach.
+Hosted in the scenic setting of the Ligurian town, the festival draws a cross-cutting audience of professionals, students and enthusiasts.

 DMEXCO Cologne — September 2026

-The Digital Marketing Exposition & Conference in Cologne is Europe’s leading event for digital marketing and ad tech.
-With over 40,000 visitors, 700 partners and more than 1,000 speakers, DMEXCO serves as the meeting point for brands, agencies, publishers and technology platforms.
+The Digital Marketing Exposition & Conference in Cologne is the leading European event for digital marketing and ad tech.
+With more than 40,000 visitors, 700 partners and over 1,000 speakers, DMEXCO is the meeting point of brands, agencies, publishers and tech platforms.

-The 2026 edition focuses on critical topics such as privacy-first advertising, cross-media measurement, Connected TV and the role of AI in programmatic.
-According to IAB Europe (2026), programmatic advertising in Europe will reach €78 billion, making DMEXCO a strategic appointment for anyone involved in media buying.
+The 2026 edition focuses on crucial topics such as privacy-first advertising, cross-media measurement, Connected TV and the role of AI in programmatic.
+According to IAB Europe (2026), programmatic advertising in Europe will reach €78 billion, making DMEXCO a strategic appointment for anyone working in media buying.

 Q4 2026 (October - December): SMAU, IAB Forum, Web Summit and Social Media Strategies

-SMAU is Italy’s flagship trade fair for business-applied technology innovation.
-Now in its historic Milan edition, SMAU offers a packed program of workshops, B2B speed-dating sessions and themed areas spanning digital transformation, marketing automation, cloud computing and cybersecurity.
+SMAU is the benchmark Italian trade fair for technological innovation applied to business.
+Back for its historic Milan edition, SMAU offers a rich program of workshops, B2B speed dating and thematic areas ranging from digital transformation to marketing automation, from cloud computing to cybersecurity.

-For Italian SMEs, SMAU represents a concrete opportunity to discover accessible technology solutions and build commercial relationships with suppliers and partners.
-The “SMAU Live Show” section features live demos of the most innovative technologies.
+For Italian SMEs, SMAU is a concrete opportunity to discover accessible technology solutions and build commercial relationships with suppliers and partners.
+The "SMAU Live Show" section includes live demos of the most innovative technologies.

 Web Summit Lisbon — November 2026

-The Web Summit in Lisbon confirms its status as Europe’s largest tech event, with over 70,000 expected attendees from around the world.
-Although not exclusively focused on marketing, the tracks devoted to marketing technology, growth hacking, brand building and media attract thousands of industry professionals.
+The Web Summit in Lisbon confirms itself as the largest European technology event, with more than 70,000 attendees expected from all over the world.
+Although not focused exclusively on marketing, tracks dedicated to marketing technology, growth hacking, brand building and media attract thousands of industry professionals.

-Key strengths of the Web Summit include access to a global ecosystem of investors, startups and corporates, plus the opportunity to attend keynotes by CEOs of companies like Google, Meta and LinkedIn.
+Among Web Summit's strengths: access to a global ecosystem of investors, startups and corporates, and the chance to attend keynotes by CEOs of companies such as Google, Meta and LinkedIn.

-The IAB Forum, organized by IAB Italia, is Italy’s benchmark event for digital advertising.
+The IAB Forum, organized by IAB Italia, is the benchmark event for digital communication in Italy.
 Each edition presents exclusive data on the Italian online advertising market, emerging trends and best practices.
-The format combines plenary sessions with international speakers, vertical workshops and a dedicated ad-tech expo area.
+The format combines plenary sessions with international speakers, vertical workshops and an expo area dedicated to ad-tech solutions.

-For Italian marketing directors and media planners, the IAB Forum is the annual moment for consolidating strategies for the following year, based on the most up-to-date market data.
+For Italian marketing directors and media planners, the IAB Forum is the moment of the year when strategies for the following year are consolidated, based on the most up-to-date market data.
+For a broader look at the available levers, see also our analysis of effective marketing strategies in 2026.

 Social Media Strategies Bologna — December 2-3, 2026

-Social Media Strategies (SMS) reaches its 12th edition and confirms its position as Italy’s most focused event on social media strategies for businesses and professionals.
-Hosted at DumBo in Bologna, the festival offers two intensive days of hands-on sessions, case studies and practical workshops.
+The Social Media Strategies (SMS) reaches its 12th edition and confirms itself as the Italian event most focused on social media strategies for companies and professionals.
+Hosted at DumBo in Bologna, the festival offers two intensive days of hands-on sessions, case studies and operational workshops.

-Themes for the 2026 edition include: algorithms and organic reach in 2027, advanced social commerce, community management, short-form video strategy and AI for content creation.
-The target audience is predominantly operational: social media managers, content creators and digital strategists looking for immediately actionable tactics.
+Topics of the 2026 edition include: algorithms and organic reach in 2027, advanced social commerce, community management, short-form video strategy and AI for content creation.
+The audience is mostly operational: social media managers, content creators and digital strategists looking for tactics they can apply straight away.

-To facilitate planning, here is a summary table with key data for the main events in chronological order.
+To make planning easier, here is a summary table with the key data of the main events in chronological order.

 |---|---|---|---|---|---|---|